alanmitchell/micropython-inputs/README.md

 `pull`:  A pull up or pull down resistor can be enabled on the pin by setting this argument to one of the `pyb.Pin.PULL_` constants.

-`convert_func`:  The value returned by the Input object is the count that has accumulated.
+`convert_func`:  The value returned by the Counter object is the count that has accumulated.
 If you want this count value translated to something else, provide the name of a conversion function here, or enter a Python lambda function.

 `stable_read_count`:  The digital input pin is read repeatedly at a rate determined by the `poll_freq` value passed to the Manager class.
 To debounce the input, a changed input value must remain the same for `stable_read_count` readings.
 If so, a state changed is deemed to occur.
 The default value is 4 readings in a row, and with the default polling frequency of 480 Hz (2.08 ms spacing), the reading must remain stable for about 8.3 ms to be considered valid.
 Electronic generated pulses and reed switch pulses have little or no bounce, so a small stable read count can be used to increase the maximum pulse rate that can be read.
 This argument must be set to a value of 30 stable readings or less.